 Peter Alliss was born in 1931, the son of famous British Professional Percy Alliss, one of Britain’s leading professionals between 1920 and 1939.

-Peter Alliss’ retirement from international golf at the early age of 38 (“I began to twitch on the short putts”, he said) has led to a successful triple career as a broadcaster, writer and golf course design consultant.
-Peter joined the BBC television commentary team in 1961 and has become known to millions of viewers in America, Canada and Australia as well as the UK, where he enjoyed a commentating partnership with the late Henry Longhurst, and on programmes such as the popular “Pro-Celebrity” series and “Around with Alliss”.
+Peter Alliss’ retirement from international golf at the early age of 38 (“I began to twitch on the short putts”, he said); has led to a successful triple career as a broadcaster, writer and golf course design consultant.
+He joined the BBC television commentary team in 1961 and has become known to millions of viewers; in America, Canada and Australia as well as the UK.
+Where he enjoyed a commentating partnership with the late Henry Longhurst; on programmes such as the popular “Pro-Celebrity” series and “Around with Alliss”.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 There are no reviews yet.
 Be the first one to write one.